The Journal of Urology® contains 3 sections: Adult Urology, Pediatric Urology, and Urological Survey.

 Digital illustrations and tables should be kept to a necessary minimum and their information should not be duplicated in the text.
 No more than 10 illustrations should accompany the manuscript for clinical articles.
 Magnifications for photomicrographs should be supplied and graphs should be labeled clearly.
 Reference to illustrations, numbered with Arabic numerals, must be provided in the text.
 Blurry or unrecognizable illustrations are not acceptable.
 Visit http://www.elsevier.com/author-schemas/artwork-and-media-instructions for detailed instructions for digital art.
 The use of color is encouraged at no charge to the authors.Tables should be numbered and referred to in the text.
 In general, they should present summarized rather than individual raw data.
 Due to page constraints caused by the large number of high quality manuscripts being submitted to The Journal of Urology, the editors find it necessary to offer publishing alternatives.
 Therefore, authors may be requested to post tables and illustrations as supplementary material on The Journal website at no charge or print tables and illustrations in the article at a per page rate of $236.

-Letters to the Editor should be useful to urological practitioners.
-The length should not exceed 500 words.
-Only Letters concerning articles published in the Journal within the last year are considered.Review Articles should not be submitted without prior approval.
+Research Manuscripts must have a clear and proximate translation to patient care as only preclinical scientific studies that have the direct potential to translate into new and improved standards of care will be considered for publication.Review Articles should not be submitted without prior approval.
 The format is the same as that of an Original Article, the maximum word count is 4000 and the maximum reference count is 50.

 Special Articles are scientific reports of original clinical research and state-of-the-art topics, and are designated as such by the Editors.
 The format is the same as that of an Original Article.New Technology and Techniques feature high quality manuscripts that describe the innovative clinical application of new technology or techniques in all disciplines of urology, and are designated as such by the Editors.
 Addressing diagnosis or management of urological conditions, this feature covers the categories of 1) cutting-edge technology, 2) novel/modified techniques and 3) outcomes data derived from use of 1 and/or 2.
 The format is the same as that of an Original Article, although fewer words are preferred to allow more space for illustrations.